THE BOTANICAL GARDEN OF VAUVILLE

 Vauville, the poetry of organized disorder

-The botanical garden of Vauville is part of a tradition of acclimatizing exotic plants brought to Europe by explorers and botanists who traveled to distant lands.
-These rare specimens have a status of “curiosities”, they are sought after for their botanical, sometimes medical, also for their aesthetic qualities – colors, bark, foliage, habit – in this, plants and trees are seen as pieces of art, but above all, they convey the imagination of elsewhere.
+The botanical garden at Vauville is part of a tradition of acclimatising exotic plants brought back to Europe by explorers and botanists who travelled to faraway lands.
+These rare specimens have the status of ‘curiosities’, sought after for their botanical and sometimes medical interest, as well as for their aesthetic qualities – colours, bark, foliage, habit – in this way, plants and trees are seen as objets d’art, but above all, they convey the imagination of elsewhere.

-The spirit of the botanical garden of Vauville is to be a garden in motion.
+The spirit of the Vauville botanical garden is one of movement.
 The latter is reflected in the winding layout, by the variations in volumes, by the freedom given to trees and shrubs to grow, by the undulations of the foliage due to the sea breeze, by the succession of rooms of greenery with evocative names : “the traveling trees”, “the path of discovery”, “the blue vault”…which transport the walker, in a constantly evolving garden.

 Far from the rigid image of the conservatory, Vauville succeeds in the synthesis between poetry and rigorous scientific approach.